 - Checking for dupe content to prevent penalties from Google.
 Use Copyscape to scan your site for duplicate content, which can hurt your rankings in the SERPs and your organic traffic.
 If any duplicate content is found, adjust your content to make it unique and submit it for reindexation through Google Search Console.
 You can also use tools like Siteliner to check for internal duplicate content throughout your site.

-There is no single concrete formula for SEO, or a single concrete way to track ALL SEO efforts and the impact they are having on the site.
 It’s not always easy to pinpoint exactly what caused something to increase or improve on a website, just know that all SEO efforts are being done with the intention to improve the website for both search engines and users.
 Understand what Google likes to see, and what they don't like to see.
 If you can add more positive signals to your website and remove negative signals you know you're heading in the right direction.

 By using a few powerful SEO tools and tracking tools to monitor some essential KPIs, you’ll be well on your way to a more powerful organic web presence.